-With technology continuously evolving, ATC facilities are always in search to adopt new trends that help with task performance to keep up with the demand for faster and better service.
-Here, we look at some trends, the challenges faced by ATC facilities, and also some solutions that can be employed by operators and management in Air Traffic Control facilities.
+With technology continuously evolving, Air Traffic Control (ATC) facilities are always in search of new trends that help with task performance to keep up with the demand for faster and better service.
+Here, we look at some trends, the challenges faced in this complex environment and some solutions that help better position the facility for the future.

 One important trend is the use of more digital displays in ATC facilities.
-In old ATC towers, operators relied on physical sightlines, radio, and one or two screens to communicate with airlines and pilots.
-Today’s modern technology means more information is readily available to operators at an increasing rate on larger displays.
-As a result, ATC systems can display more information and controllers have more data to monitor and share.
+Previously, controllers relied on physical sightlines, radios, and a few displays to communicate with airlines and pilots.
+Today’s modern technology means more information is readily available at an increasing rate on much larger displays.
+As a result, ATC systems can display more information and controllers have more data to monitor and share than ever before.

 Air traffic control centers face various challenges with the adoption of modern technology.
 As an example, Control Towers were not previously designed to incorporate a large number of displays, never mind displays that are twice as large as previous ones.
 Now, the greater need for monitors with pertinent information has made the physical workspaces smaller, and very space-constrained.
 As a result, the space issue is often not addressed until many other physical restraints are already in place, thus limiting possible solutions.

 Additionally, when multiple systems are displayed on a single display, the display must be large enough to permit readability for operational ATC positions.
-Controllers must be able to quickly view, find information which is then used as needed.
+Yet, controllers must be able to quickly view and then find relevant information which is then used as needed.
 As new systems displaying data are merged into a single large display, the complexities for controllers are substantial, and adoption has been slow, even if the technology supports the transition.

 - Other equipment and displays may be blocked/obstructed.

 - There may not be enough physical space for all large displays and all other equipment and displays to be used effectively

 - Taking space from the operator for technology creates a Human Factors conundrum

 - As technology continues to advance and digitalization spreads, this trend is likely to continue.